Best Stock Brokers in India 2026: Complete Comparison Guide

 - Streak — Algo trading platform for strategy automation

-Best For: Active traders, long-term investors, and those who value platform quality
+Best For: Active traders, long-term investors, and anyone who values platform quality and zero delivery costs

 Key Features: